-The Fund invests primarily in high yield investment securities.
-Unrated securities are investments in various medium and long-term corporate debt securities that are from counterparties with no history of default with the Fund.
+The Fund invests primarily in high yield investment instruments and securities.
+As at December 31, 2021 and 2020, the Fund's debt securities issued by the Philippine government and by Philippine corporations have an average credit rating of Baa2 by Moody's.
+Unrated securities are investments in various medium and long-term corporate debt securities.